4 Skin Rules That’ll Make The Biggest Difference (+ What Not To Do)

 “Regardless of skin tone, the sun’s ultraviolet radiation can really impact skin adversely when it comes to premature aging (it’s responsible for up to 90% of premature aging), hyperpigmentation, sunburns, and even skin cancer.
 One of the healthiest and aesthetically-motivated things you can do to your skin is to start wearing sunscreen very early in your life and to remain consistent,” Dr. Kikam tells us.
 And we have to say, you might not see the difference now, but best believe in 10 years, you’ll be grateful you followed her advice.

-Dr. Kikam likes the Venus Williams Unrivaled Sun Serum 35 SPF, $50, which she tells us doesn’t leave a white cast on darker skin types.
+Dr. Kikam likes the EleVen by Venus Williams Unrivaled Sun Serum SPF 35, $50, which she tells us doesn’t leave a white cast on darker skin types.
 She also loves that it’s “lightweight and fragrance-free, which is great for all skin types, especially those with sensitive skin types with conditions like rosacea, acne, and eczema.”

 @brownskinderm #sunscreen #tipsandtricks #skincare101 #beautyhack #skincareroutine #skincare #dermdoctor #spf #sunprotection #skincancerawareness #eltamdskincare ♬ SADE – Sarz & WurlD